Danish030/DSA/README.md

 - **Slow-Fast Pointers**: Used in array modification problems
 - **Left-Right Pointers**: Used in symmetric operations like reversing
+- **Buy-Sell Pointers**: Used in optimization problems like stock trading
 - **In-place Operations**: Memory-efficient solutions without extra space

 ### Common Patterns
 1. **Array Modification**: Removing elements while maintaining order
 2. **String Manipulation**: Character swapping and reversing
 3. **Duplicate Handling**: Efficient removal from sorted arrays
+4. **Optimization Problems**: Finding maximum profit with constraints

 ## 🔧 How to Run